latortuga71/LAAMB/README.md

 So the idea is that, there are alot of api connections just laying around that maybe are not even attached to logic apps, and perhaps some of them are the azuread api connection.
 And you have logic app contributor (or contributor) on alot of resource groups (or subscription wide lol).
 But you have no azuread permissions.
 Well now you do! this is useful for privesc or just creating a backdoor user.

+Using api connections across resource groups cannot be done via the portal.
+But it can be done via the api.
+So in the cases where you have access to an api connection in a resource group with no logic app you can use that connection in a different resource group that has a logic app as long as the api connection and logic app are in the same region.

 ## Usage